scientific-python/executable-tutorials/docs/recipes/executable/basics.md

 a
 ```

-This cell has an excepted error:
+This cell has an expected error:

 ```{code-cell} ipython3
 :tags: [raises-exception]